pikacoder44/Voting-App-MERN-stack/readme.md

 # 🗳️ Voting App (MERN Stack)

-This is a simple full-stack Voting Application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It includes user authentication, admin-controlled candidate management, and secure voting functionality.
+This is a simple full-stack Voting Application built using the MERN stack (Except ReactJS maybe it will be updated soon).
+It includes user authentication, admin-controlled candidate management and creation, and secure voting functionality.

 ## 📦 Tech Stack

 - Node.js
 - Express.js
 - MongoDB
-- Mongoose (ODM)
+- Mongoose
 - JSON Web Tokens (JWT)
 - Bcrypt.js (for password hashing)
+- Body Parser
+- dotenv

 ## 🚀 Features